-It is now a well-known fact, confirmed by multiple scientific studies, that green tea extract can significantly boost metabolism, as well as provide a variety of other health benefits.
+It is now a well-known fact that green tea extract can significantly boost metabolism, as well as provide a variety of other health benefits.
 Green tea is delicious, and it's rich in antioxidants that actively fight harmful free radicals!

 6. Apples & Pears

-Studies show that these two fruits help boost metabolism and speed up weight loss.
-Research performed by the State University of Rio de Janeiro found that women who ate three small apples or pears per day lost more weight than women who did not.
+These two fruits help boost metabolism and speed up weight loss.
 Organic apples are one of the most widely available organic fruits, and pears aren't too hard to find either!